kusterlab/picked_group_fdr/data/fragpipe_example/ReadMe.md

 2. Download and install FragPipe (version used for this example was v19.1).

 **Running FragPipe**

-The zip file already contains all necessary FragPipe results files needed to run this example.
-If you want to rerun the analysis with different parameters, follow these steps:

 3. Run the standard LFQ workflow using the fasta file `iprg2016_with_labels.fasta` included in the `fragpipe.zip` file.
 4. In the `Validation` tab, in the `FDR Filter and Report` section, tick the `Print decoys` checkbox and add the following in the `Filter` field.